DilanCF/CMSC412_notes/lecture/Lecture13.md

 ![Alt text](img/Lecture13/image-11.png)

-Memeory at different cores
+Memory at different cores
 * Local is fast, sharing is slow

 **N**on **U**niform **M**emory **A**ccess

-We have to take into account the memeopry placeenmt
+We have to take into account the memory placement
-* Where am IU gonna place the memoruy
+* Where am IU gonna place the memory
 * Affinity becomes more important
 * If we are on same processor, using local
 * If we move process ot other processor, may need to copy memory or suffer lowe access time